-We offer annual assessments using Terra Nova Nationally Standardized Testing material for students in grades 3-11.
+We offer annual assessments using Terra Nova NEXT Nationally Standardized Testing material for students in grades 3-11.
 Testing registration begins in March with tests administered in April/May.
 This service is available free to funded students.
 Fee-based testing is available for \$50 a student.
+Paper pr Online Options.